seirl/thesis/abstract/abstract.md

-As the graph dataset is an inherently recursive structure, big data analysis tools that exploit the "flatness" of data to scale-out their processing cannot be used in a similar fashion on problems that are not embarassingly parallel.
+As the graph dataset is an inherently recursive structure, big data analysis tools that exploit the "flatness" of data to scale-out their processing cannot be used in a similar fashion on problems that are not embarrassingly parallel.
 A naive scale-out approach to randomly assign the artifacts to different shards is not very efficient, as a traversal algorithm will require jumping between different shards all the time.
 We investigate existing scale-out